btcpayserver/btcpayserver-doc/RPi4.md

 sudo su -
 ```

-We recommend to disable swap to prevent burning out your SD card.
+We recommend to disable swap to prevent burning out your SD card:

 ```bash
 dphys-swapfile swapoff